olle/query-response-spring-amqp/README.md

 ### Response messages

 Published responses also use a common format.
 They are published to the empty (default) exchange, with the `query-response-queue` from the `reply-to` property of a consumed query as the `routing-key`.
 This will cause a direct routing of responses back to the declared response-queue.

-The response body payload JSON structure always contains `count` and `total` properties.
-This is meta-information which provide consumers with hints on possible paged responses.
-The `elements` collection contain the actual response data.
+The response body payload JSON structure always wraps the `elements` collection containing the actual response data in a _envelope object_.

 ```
   exchange: (default)